kubeflow/website/content/docs/pipelines/enable-gpu-and-tpu.md

 weight = 6
 +++

-This page is for advanced users.
 It describes how to enable GPU or TPU for the pipeline on GKE by using the Pipelines DSL language.

 ## Prerequisites